amyoccodingwaves/amyoccodingwaves.github.io/index.md

 ### fetch
-To understand a fetch a little more, take a look here: https://www.w3schools.com/jsref/api_fetch.asp The fetch() method starts the process of fetching a resource from a server (in our application, the weather data from the Open Weather Map API.
-And the fetch() method will then return whats know as a promise that resolves to a response object.
-For more information on what this is all about a promise objects, asynchronous operations etc. is beyond the scope of todays workshop but if you are interested to learn more, check out https://www.w3schools.com/js/js_promise.asp
+To understand a fetch a little more, take a look here: https://www.w3schools.com/jsref/api_fetch.asp

+The fetch() method starts the process of fetching a resource from a server (in our application, the weather data from the Open Weather Map API).
+And the fetch() method will then return whats known as a promise that resolves to a response object.

+Understand what promise objects are all about, asynchronous operations etc. is beyond the scope of todays workshop but if you are interested to learn more, check out https://www.w3schools.com/js/js_promise.asp

 So, what we have created here is a button.
 We want our users to enter a location and click the search button to get the temperature and description and .... of that location.